 Once centrifugation is complete, pipette out the supernatant [1] and gently resuspend the cells in a mixture of water, PBS and sodium hydroxide [2].
 Now add 200 microliters of the collagen solution to the mixture [3].
 Pipette the suspension to mix it well [4].
 Videographer: Please note that 4.2-4.3 are continuous shots

 Talent pipettes out supernatant from the cell pellet.

+Please note that 4.2.3-4.2.4 are continuous shots

 Shot of the cell pellet being resuspended in a mixture of water, PBS and sodium hydroxide.